lost-legacy-team/LoS-Mod_Files_X/README.md

 I am not going to take any reports of the mod making the game crash if you are using other patches beyond what LoS already uses by default.
 I am not responsible for testing the comptability of every patch with the LoS mod.
 Do not report anything like t posing, not being able to switch from elise to sonic in kdv ex, etc. if you are using a different player arc.
 It is a user created problem, not something that is the fault of the mod itself.

+### Notes for installation:
+Legacy of Solaris now requires Gordon Ramsay's Complete Physics Overhaul, Physics Companion, and Khronos mods.
+The mod will not function properly without them.
+Please follow all instructions for their installation, including installing the Khronos Resources., Legacy of Solaris MUST be loaded last in the mod managers priority.
+If your priority is set to "bottom to top", then LoS must be at the top of the list.
+If "top to bottom", then at the bottom of the list.,

+### Known issues
+Multiplayer no longer works with Legacy of Solaris, as it will not load with Physics.
+This will most likely not be fixed., Some stages are still in need of additional polishing, but every stage is beatable., Mephiles is missing a few particles.
+Will look into this., Spanish and French language support for the post-game quest as Sonic is not implemented as of yet, as we're waiting on the translations., (edited)